UmairMirza1/Qurbani-management-using-flat-file-system/README.md

 # Qurbani-management-using-flat-file-system

-The database has been handled using pure flat file system
+The database has been handled using pure flat file system in C++

 Different design patterns have been implemented
  --> Observer pattern